QubitPi/QubitPi/README.md

 <div align="center">

 <h2>
 I believe in the power of language.
-Inspring people to see the truth that inspires them by analyzing the language we use is why I get out of bed every day
+Inspring people with language that binds and inspire us is why I get out of bed every day
 </h2>

 </div>